Skip to main content

 • Suggestion type (suggest/category/brand)

-what data the Shop::Wildberries::Suggest scraper collects
+what data the Shop::Wildberries::Suggest parser collects

 Capabilities